alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h2 style="text-decoration: underline;">AuthDataStore</h2>

-I want an on-device storage to persist my `AuthSession` so that users do not have to reauthenticate between each app launch.
+<i>I want an on-device storage to persist my `AuthSession` so that users do not have to reauthenticate between each app launch.</i>

 This is the responsibility of our `AuthDataStore`.